antonioguiduglijr/trn-cc-bg-aws/README.md

 ## ✍️ Authors <a name = "authors"></a>

-- [@josecarlosbarbosa](https://github.com/josecarlosbarbosa) - Head of Content & Instructor of Engenharia de Dados
+- [@josecarlosbarbosa](https://github.com/josecarlosbarbosa) - Professor of Engenharia de Dados